HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 * Interacting with the EHR's FHIR server through this messaging channel (enabling applications that cannot access the FHIR server directly, e.g. those hosted on the internet).

 ### Roles
 The SMART Web Messaging specification envisions the following roles for actors in this specification.
+SMART Web Messaging post messages sent from one role to another specify a message type that MUST be prefixed with the role name of the intended recipient.

 | Role    | Description |
 | ------- | ----------- |